christianityorigins/website/blog/_posts/2015-05-02-revisionist-history.md

 Mateo Ricci was the one who wrote the Art of War.

 The modern "Han Chinese" are not infact "Chinese" ("Chinese" is a identity concept fabricated and conjured up by Jesuits) but are infact Miao-Hmong people.
 Mao-tse Dong used artificial weaponized famines and outright direct purges to direct human wave attacks in the Korean war to mass kill off original Scythian Tartar Turanian stock authentic real "Chinese" populations which is continuing today with the genocide and ethnic cleansing of the Uighurs and Mongolians whom are far more genetically ancestrally connected and linked to the original real actual ancient "Chinese" rather than a vast majority of modern "Han Chinese" whom are actually Miao-Hmong or Miao-Tse or Hmong or Yao or other southern origin non-"Chinese" group pretending to be "Chinese"

+The An Lushan rebellion was an ethnic war, mongoloids vs caucasoids which resulted the the slaughter of millions of caucasians.
+The Xianbei were mongoloids and and helped rape and sexually enslave Indo Europeans in China in the An Lushan rebellion.
+Goguryeo Korean general Gao Juren in the Tang dynasty committed genocide and rape against An Lushan's community after defeating An Lushan at his headquarters in Fanyang (Beijing).

+Similarly, Ran Min slaughtered and committed genocide on the entire Caucasian Jie people who were native to Chin.

+The Manchus had the Central Asian Indo-European children castrated.
+Manchu officials ordered British and American sailors who violated rules in ports executed before the Opium wars and had British and Indian sailors on the Nerbudda mass executed.
+The Manchus castrated and sliced up Indo-european Caucasians.
+The Manchus also raped caucasian women.

 Europe